Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 (68)

-motion of an arbitrary particle of the system in the gravitational and
+arbitrary particle of the system in the gravitational and electromagnetic

-equal to the generalized force, which is found as the gradient with respect to
+generalized force, which is found as the gradient with respect to the

 6. The system’s energy